unartig/sepsis_osc/typst/main.typ

 == Model
 For a general model setup, the latent space $z=(a^1, sigma, alpha, beta, omega^1, omega^2, C/N,epsilon^1, epsilon^2)$ represents the parameter of the dynamic network model, so we have

 $
 z in RR^d "  with " d = 9
 $
 As shown in the supplemental material of @osc2, for example, the parameter $alpha$ exhibits a $pi$-periodicity, allowing to reduce the effective parameter space by constraining certain parameters with upper and lower bounds.
-These bounds are omittes here for simplicity but are included in #todo[table].
+These bounds are omitted here for simplicity but are included in #todo[table].
 To further reduce the latent space $z$, the we keep $a^1, omega^1, omega^2, C/N, epsilon^1 "and" epsilon^2$ fixed.
 The reduced latent space $z'=(sigma, alpha, beta)$:
 $
 z' in RR^d' "  with " d'=3
 $
-where both alpha and beta exhibit a periodic behaviour Each point in the latent space $z_j$ can be categorized as either of #emph[healthy], #emph[vulnerable] or #emph[pathological].
+where both alpha and beta exhibit a periodic behavior Each point in the latent space $z_j$ can be categorized as either of #emph[healthy], #emph[vulnerable] or #emph[pathological].

 We relate high-dimensional physiological observations (e.g. samples from the MIMIC-III database) to the latent space via:

 $
 x_j = f(z_j) + epsilon
 $ <eq:decoder>